 Today, 1 in 3 children has an anxiety disorder.
 With an ever-changing landscape of technology, particularly social media, adolescent pressures, a fear-driven political climate, and mass shootings; parents desperately need support in order to help their kids.
 The need for this support has exploded and that’s why Madeline was attracted to JFCS’ Center for Children and Youth (CCY).
 CCY has the capacity to train people to go into the community which gives it the potential to have an exponential effect.
 “I would love to able to impact our city, our state, our country—and that takes advocacy and policy changes,” said Madeline.
 “Dr. Gary Rayant and Dr. Kathy Fields-Rayant who initiated CCY have a terrific understanding of what it takes to create cultural change and it is a privilege to work with them.”

 Madeline’s new book, Ready or Not: Preparing Our Kids to Thrive in an Uncertain and Rapidly Changing World, is an incredible guide for parents of all ages as they think about what will provide real preparation for their kids in their certain-to-be uncertain future.
-Ready or Not will be released on February 11th and is available for pre-order now.
+Ready or Not recently released and is available for purchase.
 JFCS is honored to have Madeline involved in our agency and serving as an expert advisor for the Center for Children and Youth.

 JFCS’ Center for Children and Youth is made possible by generous donations, fees, and the leadership support of Dr. Kathy Fields-Rayant and Dr. Garry Rayant, Alex Ingersoll and Martin Tannenbaum, the Friend Family Foundation, the Harold and Libby Ziff Foundation/Lela and Gerry Sarnat, Jay and Rose Phillips Family Foundation of California/Terry and John Levin, Lisa S. Pritzker, and the Taube Foundation for Jewish Life & Culture/Dianne and Tad Taube.
 To learn more about JFCS’ services to our community or to support JFCS’ Center for Children and Youth please contact Barbara Farber at [email protected] or 415-449-3858.